-Table 178: Examples of approaches to due diligence Before the agreement with providers After the agreement with providers Check quality control processes Check governance and transparency of providers by visiting providers' offices and conducting Q&amp;A session (e.g. to check whether internal processes to build methodologies are well governed) Go back to data sources (e.g. annual reports) when identifying data discrepancy or abnormal data Engage with providers when identifying defective data to check to what extent data products reflect the current practices of entities Ask providers for clarification/further information about the result of ESG ratings
+Table 17: Examples of approaches to due diligence After the agreement with providers Go back to data sources (e.g. annual reports) when identifying data discrepancy or abnormal data.
+Engage with providers when identifying defective data to check to what extent data products reflect the current practices of entities Ask providers for clarification/further information about the result of ESG ratings.